matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

 We need to adjust the Private IP Address setting on the DCVM.

-From the Azure hompage, search "virtual machines", find the domain controller VM from the results of the search, and left click the DCVM.
+From the Azure homepage, search "virtual machines", find the domain controller VM from the results of the search, and left-click the DCVM.

 From the DCVM screen, on the left side, you will notice many selections to choose from.
 Select Networking.